soloPFL/soloPFL.github.io/_posts/2022-08-08-matrix-synapse.markdown

 Now UFW is blocking ports opened by Docker.
-Now add UFW rules to open port 80 and 443 to the Proxy Docker
+Now add UFW rules to open port 80 and 443 to the Proxy Docker Like this:
+{% highlight ruby %}
+ufw route allow proto tcp from any to 172.x.x.x port 80 ufw route allow proto tcp from any to 172.x.x.x port 443
+{% endhighlight %}
+172.x.x.x = internal IP of the Docker Container running the Proxy.

 # WORK in progress